summa-dev/.github/profile/README.md

 ## Zero Knowledge of What?

-By using Zifko, centralized exchanges (CEXs) can prove to their users that they are solvent, namely that this expression holds true:
+By using pan-y-tomate, centralized exchanges (CEXs) can prove to their users that they are solvent, namely that this expression holds true:

 $Assets \geq  Liabilities$